sivanivedula/cse15l-lab-reports/lab1.md

 ![Image](mkdir.png)

 * vi: This commands allows you to create a text file on the screen.
 To exit the text editor without saving, type :q after pressing Esc.
 To exit the text editor after saving, type :wq after pressing Esc.
+I created a text file called newText.txt using the vi command.

 ![Image](vi.png)

 * cat: This command means "concatenate" and prints the contents of the file.
+This printed the contents of the newText.txt file I made.

 ![Image](cat.png)